Primate Logo Primate

 application/json json()

-multipart/form-data fields() — values are FormDataEntryValue (string or File)
+multipart/form-data form() — values are FormDataEntryValue (string or File)

 application/octet-stream binary()